 On behalf of the Board, the Audit and Value for Money Committee monitor the effectiveness of control, governance, the management of risk and gains assurance on the School's arrangements to secure value for money.
 It receives reports from the Heads of Department, and where relevant, the external auditors.
 Senior management provides updates on the steps they are taking to manage risks in their area of responsibility and are delivered to the Audit and Value for Money Committee for review on a quarterly basis.
-The COVID-19 pandemic has further delayed the appointment of an independent internal auditor which is now scheduled to take place in the final quarter of 2021.
+An internal auditor was appointed with a review of financial controls carried out in November 2021.